tibia-oce/infrastructure/README.md

 ### GitOps

 [Flux CD](https://fluxcd.io/) monitors the repository's Kubernetes manifests and ensures the cluster matches the desired state in Git.
-When changes are merged, Argo CD automatically applies them to the cluster.
+When changes are merged, Flux automatically applies them to the cluster.

 [Renovate](https://github.com/renovatebot/renovate) watches for dependency updates, creating pull requests when updates are found.
-Once merged, Argo CD detects and applies the changes, deploying the updated dependencies.
+Once merged, Flux detects and applies the changes, deploying the updated dependencies.

 ### State Management
 [Terraform Cloud](https://www.hashicorp.com/products/terraform) handles the locking and consistency of state files, which helps prevent issues that might arise from multiple users or processes trying to modify the state simultaneously.